Mid-South Coronavirus Updates and Resources

 - Persistent pain or pressure in the chest

 - Inability to wake or stay awake

 Watch and share our short video to learn more about stopping the spread of COVID-19.

 This school year is unlike anything we have ever experienced.
 If you chose in-person learning for your child this year, it’s a good idea to ensure you and your child follow these tips to help ensure a safe and healthy school year.

 Health Care Provider Resources

-Useful information and resources for physicians and advanced practice providers in the Baptist community, including regular updates by Baptist leadership, office resources, and links to national and international health organizations.
+Useful information and resources for physicians and advanced practice providers in the Baptist community, including the latest episodes of the Right Care at Baptist podcast, office resources, and links to national and international health organizations.